carletex/create-dapp-example/RFC-extensions.md

 Since these files can't be .ts, the API is not typed.
 However, there are certain properties that are used in the code.

 Those properties are:
- - `name`: the string to be used when showing the package name to the user via the cli
+ - `name`: the string to be used when showing the package name to the user via the cli, as well as for error reporting.

  - `extends`: the name of a different extension used as "parent extension".
 Read more at the [Extending extensions](#extending-extensions) section